cfengine/documentation/reference/promise-types/methods.markdown

 a set of parameters.

-Note in the above that a list can be passed as a implicitly iterated scalar and as a reference, while a container can only be passed by reference.
+Note in the above that a list can be passed as a implicitly iterated scalar and as a reference, while a `data` variable (a data container) can only be passed by reference.

 Because a method is just an encapsulation, there is a subtlety about how to interpret a successful method invocation.
 Before version 3.1.0, a